One Week in Tuscany - A Local’s Itinerary

 From Pienza, the SP146 road soon brings you to San Quirico d’Orcia, where stately gardens, the Horti Leonini, surround the church of Santa Maria Assunta.
 Just outside of town you’ll want to pull over to enjoy the views of the cypress-shaded lanes climbing the hillsides to the elegant little Chapel of Madonna di Vitaleta.

-From here, a pleasant way to plunge into the countryside is with a side trip along more cypress-lined roads to Montichiello, just east of Pienza, in the direction of Montepulciano.
+From San Quirico, a pleasant way to plunge into the countryside is with a side trip along more cypress-lined roads to the tiny little village of Montichiello.
 The little town, surrounded by walls and huddling beneath stone towers, looks like the setting of a medieval fable.

 Overnight in/around Montepulciano